openebs/openebs/k8s/upgrades/0.4.0-0.5.0/README.md

 PV and patches the volume deployments using the ```kubectl patch deployment``` command.
 In each case, it verifies whether the new images have been rolled out successfully, using ```kubectl rollout status deployment``` before proceeding to the next step.
-Post patching, it also deletes the orphaned replicaset of the controller deployment as a woraround for this issue : https://github.com/openebs/openebs/issues/1201
+Post patching, it also deletes the orphaned replicaset of the controller deployment as a workaround for this issue : https://github.com/openebs/openebs/issues/1201

 Verify that the volume controller and replica pods are running post upgrade